-We teach road safety as part of the PDHPE K-10 syllabus.
-Resources are developed for secondary schools to support the PDHPE Years 7-10 syllabus and the learning context of Safe Travel learning context in the 25 hour mandatory course Life Ready for senior students.
+Road safety is taught as part of the PDHPE K-10 syllabus.
+Resources are developed for secondary schools to support the PDHPE Years 7-10 syllabus, and the Safe Travel learning context in the 25-hour mandatory course Life Ready for senior students.

 An effective road safety education program needs to: